kelseymorsebrown/codeAcademy/docs/rails_notes.md

 1. Start the Rails console by running `rails console`
 1. Retrieve all emails in the database by running the query `ModelName.all` (ex: `Signup.all` for the `Signup` model)

+### Reset database

+If something weird's happening, you can reset the database by running `bundle exec rake db:reset`

 ## Forms

 [](https://content.codecademy.com/projects/3/two-turns-post.svg)